mbutler808/macroevolution2024/discussions/2024-02-29-modularity/README.md

 #### Questions

+1. In broadening the definition of heterochrony, Raff and Wray point out that morphological heterochrony is not necessarily achieved through timing changes in development.
+For cases such as these (e.g., the Axolotl), would we need a new definition for the observed condition?
+Is morphological heterochrony caused by non-timing mechanisms still heterochrony?
+Further, is their assessment of these conditions wholly valid?
+Wouldn't the hormonal change in Axolotl development still count as a mechanism of Termination?

+2. The authors suggest that Heterochrony might be the predominant mode of evolutionary change.
+They follow by saying that this question is "likely to remain unanswered for some time".
+Where do we stand on this today?

 22. [Wagner, G. P. 1988](https://drive.google.com/drive/u/0/folders/1ocqMPD5gX9xi4VQy_5OtU5wSyg-X8ftM) The significance of developmental constraints for phenotypic evolution by natural selection.
 Pp. 222-229 in G. de Jong (ed.)
 Population Genetics and Evolution, Springer-Verlag, Berlin.